martdegraaf/martdegraaf.github.io/src/blog/content/speaking.md

 1. **Advanced git and git workflows** - A deep dive into advanced Git concepts and workflows to streamline your version control processes.
 1. **Guide to Application Insights, Log Analytics and KQL** - Learn how to monitor, debug, and control your cloud-based software with Microsoft's Application Insights.
 1. **Observability of your cloud Software - Application Insights deep dive** - Learn how to monitor, debug, and control your cloud-based software with Microsoft's Application Insights.
-1. **Improve your daily work using habits for Software Engineers (New)** - Boost your productivity by integrating these proven habits into your daily routine as a software engineer.
+1. **Improve your daily work using habits for Software Engineers** - Boost your productivity by integrating these proven habits into your daily routine as a software engineer.

 ## Previous engagements